7 texting tips for staying in the black on Black Friday

 Send messages during normal business hours

 Respect your contacts and their time.
 When scheduling messages, stick to general business hours (9 to 5) to avoid getting marked as spam.
-Or at the very least being considered nuisance.
+Or at the very least to avoid appearing bothersome.
 Business texting should be easy for you and convenient for those you’re texting.

 Be prepared to respond individually

 Respond to any replies you receive in a timely manner.
 A quick response on your end shows that you value your customers and their time.
 That’s key for building and maintaining an authentic relationship.
-And if they’re asking to opt out of receiving future messages, honor the request immediately.
+And if someone asks to opt out of receiving future messages, honor the request immediately.

 Make sure link tracking and URL shortening are turned off

-With link tracking and URL shortening turned on in your Skipio profile, there’s a higher risk of your messages getting flagged.
+With link tracking and URL shortening turned on in your Skipio profile, you run a higher risk of your messages getting flagged.
 To be safe, double check your settings.

-Log in to your Skipio account and select “My Profile.”
-At the bottom of the page there are two options: “track links?” and “shorten links in messages?”.
-Make sure both are marked “no.”
+First, log in to your Skipio account and select “My Profile.”
+At the bottom of the page, you see two options: “track links?” and “shorten links in messages?”.
+Then, mark both of them “no.”